ahillss/ParsingMachine/README.md

 #####Examples

-There are two examples, a basic CSV parser and a TCL parser, a TCL expr parser is currently being worked on.
+There are two examples, a basic CSV parser and a TCL parser.
+A TCL expr parser is currently being worked on.